-- Find out who the Cornbread Man is at Atkinson’s Mill and take a tour of the old grist mill still producing outstanding cornmeal products.
+- Find out who the Cornbread Man is at Atkinson’s Mill and purchase some outstanding cornmeal products.
 Where did hush puppies get their name anyway?

 - Visit the 1924 restored Selma Union Station where railroad exhibits fill the waiting area and learn about local Selma history.
 AMTRAK tickets are on sale in the lobby – take a ride and enjoy the rumble of the tracks.

-- Shop, Shop and shop some more for memories gone by at the antique stores in the charming uptown Selma Antiques Shopping District.
+- Shop, shop, and shop some more for memories gone by at the antique stores in the charming Downtown Selma Antiques Shopping District.

-- Home to the Carhartt jeans and big man apparel with sizes up to 52, Carolina Apparel in Selma is the place to shop.
+- Home to Carhartt jeans and big man apparel, with sizes up to 52, visit Carolina Apparel in Selma, right off I-95.

-- The Max G. Creech Local Museum of History is in Uptown Selma, and it full of interesting facts about the railroad, local history and info on who really invented VapoRub.
+- The Max G. Creech Local Museum of History is in Downtown Selma, and it full of interesting facts about the railroad, local history and info on who really invented VapoRub.

-- Looking for a deal - shop the factory direct outlets and the largest cigar store in the world, JR's, Soffe Factory Outlet and Red River Western Wear.
+- Looking for a deal?
+Shop factory direct outlets like the largest cigar store in the world, JR's.

 - Crooked Row Produce is now open all year round with fresh local produce, jams, flowers, pumpkins and more!